akdeepankar/100agent/README.md

 ## 🚀 Overview

 proSpace is a comprehensive AI-powered learning space management platform that enables teachers and students to create, manage, and interact with educational content in collaborative workspaces.
-The platform leverages advanced AI technologies to generate flashcards, quizzes, summaries, audiobooks, and storyboards from uploaded content, making learning more engaging and interactive.
+The platform leverages advanced AI technologies to generate flashcards, quizzes, summaries, and storyboards from uploaded content, making learning more engaging and interactive.

 ## ✨ Key Features